Maria di Rohan: Act 1

+Maria seeks Chalais’ help in obtaining a pardon for Chevreuse.
+Chalais succeeds in this, but still does not know that Maria and Chevreuse are married.

 Gondi appears on the scene and insults Maria.
-Chalais challenges him to a duel, and Chevreuse offers to be the second.
+Chalais challenges Gondi to a duel, and a grateful Chevreuse offers to be Chalais's second.
 Richelieu is suddenly ousted from the court, and Chalais is offered his post.
-Everything looks great for him, but Maria is terribly worried.
-Richelieu's demise means that Chevreuse can disclose his marriage without fear.
-When he points to Maria, Chalais’ world begins to collapse.
+Richelieu's demise means that Chevreuse can now disclose his marriage without fear.
+Chalais despairs, as the others congratulate him on his good fortune.